Skip to main content

 Hackers like to test simple passwords first, so if you have a complex password, there’s a high chance that the hackers won’t figure it out.

 Having said all this, how are you going to manage to remember all the passwords that you’re going to get?
-Well you can’t … You could always write them down in a book.
+Well, to put it simply, you can’t.
+You could write them down in a book.
 Yes you read that right, and it sounds wrong, after all we’ve been told not to write down passwords.
 However, it’s much better to write down your passwords than to use the same password in several places.
 Moreover, the hackers need access to your physical book to gain access to the password.